r-lib/otel/README.md

 ## Production and development R sessions

-Bye default otel and otelsdk run in production mode.
+By default otel and otelsdk run in production mode.
 In production mode otel (and otelsdk) functions never error.
 This behavior does not help catching errors early during the development of the instrumented project.
 Set the `OTEL_ENV` environment variable to `dev` to switch to